picatz/backdoor/README.md

 To take advantage of this feature, this is a demo of a package that registers a naughty route in `http.DefaultServeMux` located at `/backdoor` which serves up environemnt variables.
 This could easily exec commands, serve up files or directories and other nefarious business.

 I think the main advantage to this attack is that it can be made *real sneaky-like*.
-However, it's probably no more impressive than other third-party library attacks.
+Though it's probably no more impressive than other third-party library attacks.

 However, the network traffic associated with this kind of backdoor can more easily blend-in to normal process behavior which can be an advantage for attackers not looking to spawn other connections/processes which can be easily caught because it may go outside the lines of "expected" behavior by tuned IPS/IDS systems.